common-workflow-language/cwl-website/content/EDITING.md

         description: “Within the 15 months since the launch of the CGC, over 1,900 researchers have registered on the platform, representing 150 institutions across 30 countries.
 In total, CGC users have deployed more than 5,000 tools or workflows and performed 80,000 executions, representing over 97 years of total computation.
 There is significant collaboration among users, with an average of seven members per project on the platform.”
 ```

-Urls: the `link_text` field is optional.
+**Urls:** the `link_text` field is optional.
 If unspecified, the link will be the same as the url - e.g. <https://ncbiinsights.ncbi.nlm.nih.gov/2020/11/24/read-assembly-and-annotation-pipeline-tool-rap> vs [NCI Cancer Genomics Cloud](https://www.cancergenomicscloud.org/). `m_link` can be specified in place of `url` and `link text`, if you'd prefer to enter in in a markdown format

-Some entries will use the `>` operator for multiline strings.
+**Multiline strings:** Some entries use the `>` operator for multiline strings.
 The `>` will treat all lines after it as a single string, until the next `- name:` field.
 Example:

 ```yaml
   ...